ro31337/rubyisforfun/manuscript/quizzes.md

 * It's only about convenience and developer happiness, these matchers are interchangeable
 * "Be" means "_equal to, you don't have to be exactly this, just equal is fine_".
 While "eq" means "_to be exactly this_".
-* It doesn't affect the way the shell works